 It seems our Execute Package Task has not thrown any errors.
 Let us open the Management Studio and check the result.

-Well, we successfully called the package present in the SQL Server using SSIS Execute Package Task.
+We successfully called the package present in the SQL Server using the SSIS Execute Package Task.